-Rachel ran her finger carefully down the listings in the Ghost Hunter’s Manual & How-to Guide.
+Rachel ran her finger carefully down the table of contents in The Ghost Hunter’s Manual & How-to Guide.

 The cat looked at her with cool green eyes, then rubbed her face on the edge of the book, almost knocking it from Rachel’s grasp.
 She giggled, and scratched the cat’s head.